bitprj/BitCamp/Serverless-Functions/README.md

 **What?** Concise and interactive Github Learning Lab that introduces and develops skills related to serverless architectures with [Microsoft Azure Functions](https://azure.microsoft.com/en-us/services/functions/)

 **How?** Students gain experience through building a complete web app with a frontend (HTML, CSS, JS) and backend (Azure Functions, NodeJS).
-The web app's input is a picture, and it displays emotion data.
+The web app's input is a picture, and it analzyes the image to display emotion data.

 > Example of [frontend](https://express10ns.emilychen10.repl.co/) *Note: Azure Functions are disabled*